World Tribal Day – 9 August

 There are 370 million Indigenous people in the world.
 UN figures indicate that they make up less than 5% of the global population and are considered to belong to the poorest 15%.
 For hundreds of years, indigenous communities have struggled for the recognition of indigenous rights and the protection of their lives, culture, and territories.

 These groups are very diverse but there are common issues that affect Indigenous people globally.
-Often due to the lingering effects of colonization and oppression, Indigenous people are vulnerable to discrimination and mistreatment and excluded from effectively participating in processes that affect their rights.
+Often due to the lingering effects of colonization and oppression.
+Indigenous people are vulnerable to discrimination and mistreatment and excluded from effectively participating in processes that affect their rights.
 This means that today they are more likely to experience poverty, imprisonment, poor health, and restrictions on self-determination.

 Indigenous people’s unique rights help ensure that their culture continues to exist into the future.
 This includes their rights to speak and teach their native language and customs, to live on the land of their ancestors, and to look after sacred sites.
-Although awareness of indigenous people’s rights and struggles has increased, the struggle for genuine recognition especially on the rights to self-determination, including collective rights to land, resources, and territories are still wanting and needs to be realized.
+Although awareness of indigenous people’s rights and struggles has increased, the struggle for genuine recognition especially on the rights to self-determination, including collective rights to land, resources, and territories is still wanted and needs to be realized.

 The UN Declaration on the Rights of Indigenous Peoples is a non-legally binding human rights instrument that affirms universal minimum standards for the survival, dignity, and well-being of all Indigenous Peoples.
-It recognizes the right of Indigenous Peoples, as both a collective and as individuals, to fully enjoy their basic human rights – including Indigenous cultural rights and identity and the right to education, health, employment, and language.
+It recognizes the right of Indigenous Peoples, as both a collective and as individuals.
+To fully enjoy their basic human rights – including Indigenous cultural rights and identity and the right to education, health, employment, and language.

-COVID-19 is bringing new challenges to already-marginalized Indigenous communities, due to subpar access to health care and sanitation, higher rates of pre-existing diseases, and a tendency toward multigenerational housing (UN).
+COVID-19 is bringing new challenges to already-marginalized Indigenous communities, due to subpar access to health care and sanitation.
+Higher rates of pre-existing diseases, and a tendency toward multigenerational housing (UN).
 On this day, people from around the world are encouraged to spread the UN’s message on the protection and promotion of the rights of indigenous peoples.

 Each year this day is celebrated around the world.
-A commemorative event is also organized at the United Nations Headquarters in New York by the Indigenous Peoples and Development Branch – Secretariat of the Permanent Forum on Indigenous Issues, which brings together indigenous peoples’ organizations, UN agencies, Member States, civil society, academia, and the general public.
+A commemorative event is also organized at the United Nations Headquarters in New York by the Indigenous Peoples and Development Branch.
+Secretariat of the Permanent Forum on Indigenous Issues, which brings together indigenous peoples’ organizations, UN agencies, Member States, civil society, academia, and the general public.
 Join in spreading the United Nations’ message on the protection and promotion of their rights and in commemorating International Day of the World’s Indigenous Peoples!

 Suggested Read: Important Days In August